princeraj07m/angular-bootstrap-cli/README.md

 </div>
 ```

-If you see a styled heading, a green Bootstrap button with an icon — 🎉 setup is working!
+If you see a styled heading and a green Bootstrap button with a FontAwesome icon — 🎉 setup is working!

 ---